angel-dart/gitbook/Installation-&-Setup.md

     routes/ - Routing config
       controllers/ - Contains your controllers.
-    services/ - Contains RESTful services. test/ - Test files for services and endpoints. tool/ - Helper files for build/task tools, such as Grinder. views/ - Mustache views.
+    services/ - Contains RESTful services.
+    validators/ - Contains validators that can validate input on the client and server sides test/ - Test files for services and endpoints. tool/ - Helper files for build/task tools, such as Grinder. views/ - Mustache views.